Organisations plan ahead to prepare for Brexit

-Public bodies are working closely together, including councils, the emergency services and NHS.
+Public bodies in Oxfordshire are working closely together, including councils, the emergency services and NHS.
 Potential risks are being monitored and information shared.

 Chief Fire Officer Simon Furlong said: “Proportionate planning is underway to manage risks and take opportunities identified, including public services, utilities and transport.
 There are already plans in place to cover most of possible types of short-term disruption that have been identified.

 “The biggest risk of disruption is to transport and the supply chain, for instance managing lorry traffic to or from the south coast ports.
 The Thames Valley Local Resilience Forum already has plans to manage the impact of major disruption to strategic roads in the area which are being reviewed in the context of Brexit.